bcreasy/bcreasy.github.io/pages/contact.md

 * **Google Talk**: <code>genetik&#64;gmail.com</code>
 * **iMessage**: <code>genetik&#64;gmail.com</code>

+If you have my telephone number, I'm can also be reached using [Signal](https://whispersystems.org/) and [Telegram](https://telegram.org).

 ### PGP ###

 Use of encryption is [very important to me and the rest of the world](https://www.privacyinternational.org/?q=node/599).
 If possible, please take the time to encrypt communication with me.
 My PGP key ID is <code>0x4C2F9E44C5C41DF6</code>